What is itertools?

 Look at above output it seems to be cluttered as not in sequence alphabets.

-Let get it sort using sorted()
+Let get it sort using sorted() function.

 import itertools